Presbyterian Church in Rwanda: Activities and Programs

 In these areas the church actively manages 100 schools, 7 locality health centers, and 2 hospitals.
 The church runs a care center for homeless youth, operating in Kigali, it provides education, housing, and food for over 100 young boys.

-Genocide

-In 1996 the genocide affected the church which lost 16 pastors and many of its members.
-Currently it has around 300 000 members, 100 parishes, 81 pastors and 56 evangelists.

 General

 In the post genocide era the church pursues reconciliatory practices between victims and perpetrators of the Genocide.
 Micro loans are given by the church to promote stable social ties within the community through a common financial ground.
 Today there are 7 “Unity and Reconciliation Commissions, 1 located within each of the presbyteries.
 Subgroups of "UFC's" operate within each of the churches congregations.
 The government "NURC" as well as local "URC's" collaborate on the annual "Week of Commemoration" in order to commemorate those lost in the genocide.

 The denominations affirms the Apostles' Creed and the Westminster Confession.

-The main office located at Kigali City.
+Inter-church relations

-Member of the World Communion of Reformed Churches.
+The denomination is part of the World Council of Churches and the World Communion of Reformed Churches.
+It also has a close relationship with the Presbyterian Church (U.S.A.).